henkm/leisureking/README.md

-# Leisureking
+# LeisureKing

-This gem works as a simple Ruby wrapper for the Leisureking API.
-The Leisureking API has a very straight forward REST API.
+This gem works as a simple Ruby wrapper for the LeisureKing API.
+The LeisureKing API has a very straight forward REST API, this gem doesn't aim to replace it.
+It just acts as a 'ruby-esqe' interface to it.

 All this gem does, is make it a little bit simpler to use the API:
 - You can set your credentials via Rails config